Hemantakumarpati/native-eks/walkthrough.md

 ### Q: Blue/Green vs Rolling deployments?
 - **Rolling**: Updates pods one by one. *Use case:* General apps where small capacity reduction during update is okay.
 - **Blue/Green**: Provisions a complete new environment. *Use case:* Mission-critical apps needing zero downtime and instant rollback.

+### 🚀 Deep Dive: How we configure Blue/Green in EKS
+For your demo, you can explain that we don't just "overwrite" the app.
+We follow these steps:

+1.  **Duplicate Environments**: We have two identical sets of resources: **Blue** (Current Production) and **Green** (New Version).
+2.  **The Traffic Switch**: We use the **AWS Application Load Balancer (ALB)** as the traffic controller.
+3.  **The Weighted Shift**:
+    - Initially, the ALB sends 100% of traffic to the **Blue** target group.
+    - We deploy the new code to the **Green** targets.
+    - **Verification**: We run tests against the Green environment's private address while it's still hidden from customers.
+    - **Cutover**: We update the ALB listener rule to shift traffic (e.g., 10% -> 50% -> 100%) to Green.
+4.  **Instant Rollback**: If even one error is detected, we simply flip the ALB weight back to 100% Blue.
+The old version is still running and ready to take over instantly.

+### 🛠️ Pipeline Steps: The Application Deployment Side
+This is what happens inside the **CodePipeline** during a Blue/Green deployment:

+1.  **Deploy Green**: CodeBuild applies the `green-deployment.yaml` manifest.
+This creates a new set of Pods (e.g., `version: v2`) and a temporary Service.
+2.  **Wait for Health**: The pipeline pauses and waits for the "Green" ALB Target Group to report healthy hosts.
+3.  **Run Tests**: CodeBuild runs a `curl` command against the Green internal test endpoint.
+4.  **Modify Ingress**: If tests pass, CodeBuild applies an updated `ingress.yaml` which changes the traffic weights:
+    ```yaml
+    alb.ingress.kubernetes.io/actions.blue-green: |
+      {
+        "Type": "forward",
+        "TargetGroupArn": "arn:aws:elasticloadbalancing:...",
+        "Weight": 100
+      }
+    ```
+5.  **Terminate Blue**: After a monitoring period (e.g., 1 hour), a final pipeline step deletes the old `blue-deployment.yaml` resources.

+**Analogy for Stakeholders**: It's like having a second stage already set up behind the curtain.
+When the new band is ready, you don't make the audience wait while they move the drums; you just pull the curtain to show the second stage.

 ### Q: How do you structure large CloudFormation templates?
 **Answer:** Use **Nested Stacks**.
 Break the system into: